Current validation practice undermines surgical AI development

-Even trained raters frequently disagree and maintaining consistency over frames of a video of multiple hours is particularly challenging (Fig.~\ref{fig:fig1}a). \item \textit{P1.6: Poor data splitting:} Data leakage is a common problem in machine learning.
-However, surgical videos are highly redundant, i.e., a single patient (= case) may generate thousands of dependent frames.
-Without strict separation between data subsets, results may measure memorization rather than true generalization to unseen procedures (Extended Data Fig.~\ref{fig:extended-fig4}). \end{itemize}
+Even trained raters frequently disagree and maintaining consistency across hour-long videos is particularly challenging (Figure~\ref{fig:fig1}a). \item \textit{P1.6: Poor data splitting:} Data leakage is a common problem in machine learning.
+Surgical videos are highly redundant, i.e., one patient generates thousands of dependent frames.
+Without strict separation between data subsets, results may measure memorization rather than true generalization to unseen procedures (Extended Data Figure~\ref{fig:extended-fig4}). \end{itemize}